chuhousen/amerifluxr/cran-comments.md

     speeds and downloads could be low due to network latency and therefore hard to stick to the < 5 sec limit.
 We refer to the unit tests on github actions for test coverage.

+In addition, I check the package using 'goodpractice' and 'lintr packages, and fix the style format as extensive as possible.

 ## Test environments, local, GitHub-CI and r-hub